raspberrypilearning/cd-sebento-scratch-2/en/step_7.md

 If you were to add more sprites to illustrate amounts of water for other things like showers or washing dishes, this would very quickly get out of hand!
 Seems like these blocks should be inside a loop of some sort, right?

-+ On your script, detach the first `change counter by 1`{:class="blockdata"} block and everything after it and drag it to one side (don't delete it just yet!), so that the last blocks in your green flag script are
++ On your script, detach the first `change counter by 1`{:class="blockdata"} block and everything after it, and drag it to one side (don't delete it just yet!), so that the last blocks in your green flag script are:

 ```blocks
     switch costume to [glass water-a v]
     set size to (35) %
 ```

-+ Look in the **control** category and take out this block:
++ Look in the **Control** section and take out this block:

 ```blocks
     repeat until <>